-Celebrating a genre that is neither purely Scots Gaelic or Appalachian, this album represents the evolution of todays crossroads.
+Celebrating a genre that is neither purely Scots Gaelic or Appalachian, Jennifer's new album, 'Sing', represents the evolution of todays crossroads.
 Jennifer sings Scots Gaelic dance & work songs from the perspective of the music’s adopted home in the Carolinas.
 Original songs in English that express her own folk music style compliment this new Celtic sound which could only have taken root from a North Carolina native who spent her childhood years Scottish dancing.
 Producer and instrumentalist Patsy O’Brien approached the song arrangements with the musical traditions of the appalachian region in mind.
 The songs on SING are the branches that cover many current and past generations of Scottish people and culture in North Carolina.

 A Celtic Christmas with The Jennifer Licko Band tour will return to the SouthEastern USA in Decemeber of 2016.
 A Christmas album is in the works too!

 2015 ended up well for Jennifer Licko as she was awarded by Celtic Music Radio with 'Celtic Album of the Year'.
 "This award is given to acknowledge musical creativity, extraordinary work and exceptional talent on an album which provides recognition of outstanding contributions to Celtic Music."
 Read the full review here: Celtic Music Radio 2014 Celtic Album of the Year award